Luis-Villafana-00/Fisheye-Camera-Calibration/README.md

 # Fisheye-Camera-Calibration
-An alternative approach to calibrating stereo cameras with radially symmetric distortion with a minimal number of checkerboard images.
+This repository demonstrates an alternative approach to calibrating stereo cameras with radially-symmetric, fisheye distortion using a minimal number of calibration checkerboard images.

-Example images can be found [here](https://drive.google.com/drive/folders/1ogV-BtqnnRtYcgh7X9OszqQUq7eGsr02?usp=sharing).
+The images used in the scripts can be found [here](https://drive.google.com/drive/folders/1ogV-BtqnnRtYcgh7X9OszqQUq7eGsr02?usp=sharing).

-The shared scripts demonstrate the proposed calibration approach in the steps described below:
+The shared scripts demonstrate the calibration approach in the steps described below:

 ## Main Building Block - Parametric Rectangle Interpolation (interpolate.py)